LukasSchaefer/marl-book-exercises/readme.md

 pip install git+https://github.com/uoe-agents/lb-foraging.git
 ```

 Now we are ready to train some MARL agents with deep reinforcement learning algorithms!
-To test this, navigate within the `marlbase` directory and run the following command to train an independent A2C agent in a simple level-based foraging task:
+To test this, navigate to the `marlbase` directory and run the following command to train an independent A2C agent in a simple level-based foraging task:

 ```bash
 python run.py +algorithm=ia2c env.name="lbforaging:Foraging-8x8-3p-2f-v3" env.time_limit=50 algorithm.total_steps=100000